claytongearhart/squid/docs/progressLog.md

 Spent a lot of time trying to get child class to work, ended giving up on it.
 However I decided to solve my problem by converting enums to string when they first get inserted and had the idea of overloading the constructor on the `node` class instead of using std::variants which have been the cause of so many problems.

 ### 2021-11-2 - 1 Hour
-Had the idea to give up deserializing raw scope depth object and instead only serialize more complex object with word types and an more context of the content.
+I had the idea to give up deserializing raw scope depth object and instead only serialize more complex object with word types and an more context of the content.
 I then wrote the necessary code for it

 ### 2021-11-4 - NaN
 I brainstormed ideas for entire word namespace.
 I want to utilize inheritance and polymorphism because I've never used them before.
 I'm planning on having base classes of `word` and `objectCall` and then have derived objects for every `word` such as `variable` and `function` derived from `word` and have objects such as `variableAccess` and `function` will be derived from `objectCall`.